stevenpbachman/RedList_Challenges/Methods.md

 ![](Methods_files/figure-markdown_strict/unnamed-chunk-22-1.png)

-    # get average number of described tax now between 1999 and 2017
+    # get average number of described species between 1999 and 2017
     tax.nov.year.mean = round((mean(tax.nov.year$Count)),0)

-**The description of new plants occurs at a fairly consistent rate, with a mean of 2242 per year (1999 – 2017)**
+**The description of new plant species occurs at a fairly consistent rate, with a mean of 2242 per year (1999 – 2017)**

 Kew Bulletin example - how many newly described taxa published in Kew Bulletin from 2003–2017 are currently on the Red List?